NiryoRobotics/ned_ros/sphinx_doc/source/stack/low_level/joints_interface.rst

 --------------------------
 The ROS Node is made to:
  - Interface robot's motors to joint trajectory controller, from :wiki_ros:`ros_control` package.
- - Create a controller manager, from :wiki_ros:`controller_manager` package, provides the infrastructure to load, unload, start and stop controllers.
+ - Create a controller manager, from :wiki_ros:`controller_manager` package, that provides the infrastructure to load, unload, start and stop controllers.
  - Interface with motors calibration.
  - Initialize motors parameters.